denisgomes/psi/docs/preface/main.rst

 Some of the features of PSI are:

 * Linear static analysis
-* Open source and free to use (consider supporting)
+* Open source and free to use

 Contact